-Home » Business Email Etiquette Blog » What to do When Emails are Sent in Error
+Home » Business Email Etiquette Articles » What to do When Emails are Sent in Error

 What to do When Emails are Sent in Error

-What if you receive an email that you believe was not intended for you?
-Should you reply asking the sender if they meant to send or Cc: you in the email?
+What if you receive an email you believe was not intended for you?
+Should you reply asking the sender if they meant to send or Cc you in the email?

 On the other hand, what if you just discovered you accidentally sent an email to the wrong contacts?
 How do you acknowledge your “oversight”?